 And if you’re like me, you just might be able to trade a half loaf of homemade bread for a couple of lobster!

-I grew up in the midwest and didn’t know a thing about preparing or cooking fish or any other type of seafood when we moved aboard Que Tal.
+(Update: This book is no longer available on the Kindle, only hardcover) I grew up in the midwest and didn’t know a thing about preparing or cooking fish or any other type of seafood when we moved aboard Que Tal.
 The seafood cookbook I took with me had great recipes, but always began with “have your seafood shop prepare the . . .”
 Hmm, that didn’t really help me when confronted with a live fish, scallops in the shell, or a bag of clams.

 This book is exactly what I needed.
 It starts off with how to clean, scale and fillet just about every type of fish and shellfish, with clear explanations and photos.
 Then it goes on to give detailed instructions and recipes for various cooking methods — broiling, poaching, roasting, grilling, steaming, and frying — followed by other fish dishes such as soups, chowders, fish cakes and so on.